What is an HOA and How Do They Work?

 11. Can an HOA force you to sell your home?

 No, they cannot.
 HOAs, however, can and will enforce the rules if they are being violated.
-As previously mentioned, you could receive fines and eventually be taken to court under an enforcement order.
+As mentioned, you could receive fines and be taken to court under an enforcement order.

 12. How to find neighborhoods with an HOA?